 - Wanted movements that looked "almost painful" and unnatural

-- Performed it while sick with COVID (though she didn't know it at the time)
+- Performed it while sick with COVID (though she didn't know it at the time—which explains the slightly feverish intensity)

-The choreography works because it's character-driven.
+The choreography works because it's entirely character-driven.
 Wednesday wouldn't do trendy moves.
 She does whatever unsettles people the most while still being undeniably cool.
+That's Jenna understanding her character on a molecular level.

 Lasting Impact